leegeunhyeok/swc-plugin-react-native-esbuild-module/README.md

     experimental: {
       plugins: [
         // Add plugin here.
-        ['react-native-esbuild-module-plugin', {}],
+        ['react-native-esbuild-module-plugin', {
+          // convert import statements to custom module system.
+          // Defaults to `false`
+          convertImport: true,
+        }],
       ],
     },
-    externalHelpers: false, // You should disable external helpers.
+    externalHelpers: false, // You should disable external helpers when convertImport is `true` },
-  },
 });
 ```